 This Years Mount Mary Bandra Fair 2020

-However this year amidst the Covid-19 pandemic the celebrations are cancelled.
+However this year amidst the Covid-19 pandemic the celebrations are canceled.
 Keeping in mind the large social gatherings which will only add to the rising number of people getting infected through the Asymptomatic patients.
 But, one can still get a glimpse of the Church Mass conducted and telecasted online through the Mount Mary Basilica online broadcast and website.
-I visited the Church last week even though it was closed, just to feel the calm, sanctity and peace of the environment and also to relive the happy memories of my childhood.
+I visited the Church last week even though it was closed, just to feel the calm, sanctity, and peace of the environment and also to relive the happy memories of my childhood.